EndBug/project-fields/README.md

     # A comma-separated list of values to update the fields with
     # The list must have the same length as the fields one, since they have to match up
-    # Every empty value will clear the corresponding field
-    # If the list is empty, the action will only get the fields, without updating them
     # Default: ''
     values: abc,123,2000-10-30,option
 ```